SuperSecureHuman/supersecurehuman.github.io/_posts/2024-04-27-Serving-FastChat.md

 ---
 title: "Serving Fastchat - Personal Journey"
-excerpt: "Serving fastchat for people to experiment with various LLMs"
+excerpt: "Serving fastchat for people to experiment with various LLMs.
+This guide also incluides setting up Vllm to serve multiple models on a single GPU."
 tags:
     - deep learning
     - NLP